RobertASmith/paper_makeHEshiny/README.md

 ### Repository Description:

-This repository contains the extended data, the two functions which were referred to in the text but not included in the manuscript:
+This repository contains the extended data and the two functions which were referred to in the text but not included in the manuscript:

 f_gen_psa: Generates PSAs